immafirestarter-zz/Muze/README.md

 ## For both

-  There will be mutliple ways of connecting with for the two parties to connect with each other and register interest.
+  There will be multiple ways of connecting with for the two parties to connect with each other and register interest.
 More to come.

 # Progress so far